0mWindyBug/WFPCalloutReserach/README.md

 ```
 A callout and filters that specify the callout for the filter's action can be added to the filter engine before a callout driver registers the callout with the filter engine.
 In this situation, filters with an action type of FWP_ACTION_CALLOUT_TERMINATING or FWP_ACTION_CALLOUT_UNKNOWN are treated as FWP_ACTION_BLOCK, and filters with an action type of FWP_ACTION_CALLOUT_INSPECTION are ignored until the callout is registered with the filter engine.
 ```
+it's best you use WFPExplorer (https://github.com/zodiacon/WFPExplorer) to understand those details about the callout you want to silence and see if nulling is an option for you or not

-NETIO!KfdFindFilterById could be useful for understaing where the filter entries are stored, maybe manipulate the filter action type ? you could also try to trace the filter registration process , there's rpc involved it's best you use WFPExplorer (https://github.com/zodiacon/WFPExplorer) to understand those details about the callout you want to silence and see if nulling is an option for you or not
+in another note  ,NETIO!KfdFindFilterById could be useful for understanding where the filter entries are stored, maybe manipulate the filter action type ? you could also try to trace the filter registration process , there's rpc involved

 #### enabling a callout entry flag
  remember that 'FWP_CALLOUT_FLAG_CONDITIONAL_ON_FLOW' flag ? you could intentionally flip it (enable it) in the callout entry so any callout without an associated data flow context will be ignored (read more here https://learn.microsoft.com/en-us/windows-hardware/drivers/ddi/fwpsk/ns-fwpsk-fwps_callout0_)